 13 - Practitioner - Protector.
 Do not require much from their financial purchases to be satisfied with life but do like to spend on a few social displays of wealth such as eating out at restaurants with friends, clothing etc. More reserved with money than the Objective Thinker.
 Thinks of the future, buys the same brands in same stores.
 Might not take low risk investments or good value holidays.
 May have bad decisions in a panic.
 Wants to have an emergency fund of six months salary.
 Careful Spender.

 14 - Objective Thinker - Protector.
 Thinks of the future, buys the same brands in same stores.
 Might not take low risk investments or good value holidays.
 May have bad decisions in a panic.
 Will have an emergency fund of six months salary.
 Nest Builder.

 15 - Perfectionist - Planner.
 Long term investing with contingency plans.
 Wants to know what they will have on daily basis.
 Big picture aspect.
 Have account for long term savings and discretionary mad money.
 Experience Seeker.

 16 - Enhancer - Planner.
 Long term investing with contingency plans.
 Wants to know what they will have on daily basis.
 Big picture aspect.
 Have account for long term savings and discretionary mad money.
 Stress Shopper.

 15 - Perfectionist - Planner - Slacker.
-Acts like they need help though they really don’t need it - 'crying wolf'.
-They ask for money, though they actually aren’t doing anything to try on their own.
+Acts like they need help though they really do not need it - 'crying wolf'.
+They ask for money, though they actually are not doing anything to try on their own.
 Living off others is what they would rather do, instead of taking the difficult step of trying to be self-sufficient.
 This can be a challenge, so don't lend.

 16 - Enhancer - Planner - Safe.
 Pay what's due, when it's due.
 Simple.
 Won't splurge on themselves or you.